ResponsivePaper/responsivepaper-docs/docs/tutorial.md

             <p>Second page content for category 2</p>
         </div>
 ```
-Groups can be nested as deep you want (e.g. a div.rp-group can contain many div.rp-groups, etc. )
+Groups can be nested as deep you want (e.g. a `div.rp-group` can contain many `div.rp-groups`, etc. )

-!> IMPORTANT: The rp-group-header element MUST be a direct child of the rp-group element
+!> IMPORTANT: The `rp-group-header` element MUST be a direct child of the `rp-group` element

 ## Step 5 - Table of Contents

 ?> TIP: You can see the completed step 5 at /tutorial/index-05.html

-To add a table of contents, add the following html before the div.rp-page-header element (we'll clean up the styling at the end of the tutorial):
+To add a table of contents, add the following html before the `div.rp-page-header` element (we'll clean up the styling at the end of the tutorial):

 ```
         <h3>Table of Contents</h3>